MultiSafepay/docs/content/payments/about-payments/surcharges.md

 The rules for surcharging customers outside the EU remain unchanged.
 The PSD2 aims to protect European customers.

-## Settings changes in your backend and MultiSafepay account
+## Settings changes in your backend and MultiSafepay dashboard

 If you are currently surcharging prohibited transactions:

-- You do not need to change any settings in your MultiSafepay account.
+- You do not need to change any settings in your MultiSafepay dashboard.
 - You may need to update your settings in your [backend](/glossaries/multisafepay-glossary/#backend).

 For support, contact the support department of the webshop plugin or your web developer.